jldaniel/SU2_AWS/README.md

  For the automated process python was chosen as the weapon of choice for readability of the solution and to utilize [boto3](https://boto3.readthedocs.io/en/latest/) the python AWS SDK.
 The python package [su2_aws](su2_aws) was created to allow for flexibility in development and testings with a main script and command line interface utilizing the package in the [su2_aws.py](su2_aws.py) file.

  The current implementation has been tested and proven to work using the provided SU2 example configuration and mesh file which is available for convenience in the [example](example) directory.
 Because this project just serves as an example of how this process could be automated it is _very_ verbose in it's operations and only contains minimal error handling which would be needed for use in a production environment.

+ ##### Package Architecture

+ The [su2_aws](su2_aws) package contains three main pieces

+ 1. The [SSHClient](su2_aws/sshclient.py) which wraps the [paramiko](http://www.paramiko.org/) SSH package for connecting to the EC2 instances, executing remote commands, and transfering files.
+ 2. The [Node](su2_aws/node.py) which represents a single instance in the cluster and contains an [SSHClient](su2_aws/sshclient.py) and instance metadata.
+ 3. The [Cluster](su2_aws/cluster.py) that interacts with the cluster as a whole and contains the implementation to setup the cluster, run the CFD case, and then cleanup.